Fun shopping in the Jordaan

 Art & Antiques

-Antiques Centre Amsterdam is a large, covered market with some 82 stalls, 80 showcases, and a market square where tables can be hired for the sales of arts, antiques or bric-a-brac.
+A large, covered market where arts, antiques or bric-a-brac are displayed and sold.
 You can roam around the glassware, porcelain, ceramics, jewellery, gold and silver, furniture, paintings, prints, mirrors, clocks, ornaments, enamel, pewter and antique toys.